WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Israeli Science: A Question of Integration**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
 **Israeli Science: In Search of a Future**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
 **The Issue is Foreign Aid**: 1 hour program, produced by William Resnick and initially distributed by NET in 1958.
 It was originally shot on videotape.<br />
-**Jack Beeson**: 30 minute program, produced by WGBH and initially distributed by NET in 1967.
+**Jack Beeson**: 30 minute program, produced by GBH and initially distributed by NET in 1967.
 It was originally shot on videotape.<br />
 **Jacobian's Changling**: *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **James Buswell at Castle Hill**: 1 hour program.<br />
 **James Oliver Buswell III at Castle Hill**<br />
 **Japanese Medicine: The Silent Invader**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
 **Jazz a la Montreaux**: 90 minute program, produced by NET and Swiss Television and initially distributed by NET in 1971. *Aired as an episode of [Special of the Week](/about-the-american-archive/projects/net-catalog/series/special-of-the-week).*<br/>
-**Jazz at Tanglewood: Judy Collins and Don Ellis**: 1 hour program, produced by WGBH and initially distributed by NET in 1969.
+**Jazz at Tanglewood: Judy Collins and Don Ellis**: 1 hour program, produced by GBH and initially distributed by NET in 1969.
 It was originally shot in color. *Aired as an episode of [Fanfare](/about-the-american-archive/projects/net-catalog/series/fanfare).*<br/>
-**Jazz at Tanglewood: Moden Jazz Quartet**: 1 hour program, produced by WGBH and initially distributed by NET in 1969.
+**Jazz at Tanglewood: Moden Jazz Quartet**: 1 hour program, produced by GBH and initially distributed by NET in 1969.
 It was originally shot in color. *Aired as an episode of [Fanfare](/about-the-american-archive/projects/net-catalog/series/fanfare).*<br/>
 **Jazz at the Overseas Press Club**<br />
-**Jazz from Newport, 1966**: 1 hour program, produced by WGBH and initially distributed by NET in 1967.
+**Jazz from Newport, 1966**: 1 hour program, produced by GBH and initially distributed by NET in 1967.
 It was originally shot in color.<br />
-**Jerome Hines with Elliot Norton**: 30 minute program, produced by WGBH and initially distributed by NET in 1963.
+**Jerome Hines with Elliot Norton**: 30 minute program, produced by GBH and initially distributed by NET in 1963.
 It was originally shot on videotape.<br />
 **Jet Age, Jet Problems**: produced in 1967 by WTTW. *Aired as an episode of [Local Issue](/about-the-american-archive/projects/net-catalog/series/local-issue).*<br />
 **The Jet Train in Here**: *Aired as an episode of [Spectrum](/about-the-american-archive/projects/net-catalog/series/spectrum).*<br/>
 **JFK: His Last Trip Abroad**: 1 hour program, produced by Deutsche Wochenschau of Germany and initially distributed by NET in 1964.
 It was originally shot on videotape.<br />